Writing the Future

 Learn more about Basquiat, his peers, and New York’s post-graffiti era.Dive into “Writing the Future”

 The exhibition is accompanied by an illustrated catalogue produced by MFA Publications and edited by co-curators Liz Munsell, the MFA’s Lorraine and Alan Bressler Curator of Contemporary Art, and Greg Tate, writer, musician, and author of Flyboy in the Buttermilk and Flyboy 2: The Greg Tate Reader.

-Carter Long, Katharine Stone White Curator of Film and Video, shares some thoughts on three classic films from the early hip-hop era as well as a recent documentary on Basquiat.
+We’re highlighting three classics from the early hip-hop era as well as a recent documentary on Jean-Michel Basquiat.
 Watch the trailers and get info on where to stream or rent.

 In the News

 Crown and Signature © Estate of Jean-Michel Basquiat.
 Licensed by Artestar, New York.